-Launched in May of 2005, the Northern Ontario School of Medicine’s (NOSM) Francophone Symposia bring together the Francophone communities who wish to exchange knowledge and share their expertise in the field of community health and services.
+Launched in May of 2005, the NOSM University’s (NOSM U) Francophone Symposia bring together the Francophone communities who wish to exchange knowledge and share their expertise in the field of community health and services.
 The Francophone Symposia bring together stakeholders, organizations, postsecondary education institutions, school boards, networks, partners in the field of Francophone health and social services as well as members of the public.
 These events, organized every two to three years, encourage the sharing of best practices, research and developments in the field of French language health care aiming to improve the health outcomes of Francophones living in Northern Ontario.
-Moreover, these gatherings aim to increase collaboration, sharing and networking, thus contributing to the development of future NOSM physicians and other health workforce.
+Moreover, these gatherings aim to increase collaboration, sharing and networking, thus contributing to the development of future NOSM U physicians and other health workforce.

-The following is a chronological overview of the Francophone Symposia series organized by NOSM to date.
-As a result, NOSM hopes to increase its participation and leadership within the Francophone communities.
+The following is a chronological overview of the Francophone Symposia series organized by NOSM U to date.
+As a result, NOSM U hopes to increase its participation and leadership within the Francophone communities.

 - 2018: Sixth Symposium: Research at the Heart of Francophone Vitality (Sudbury)